Overview

 Day 1

-Today is a dedicated travel day, on which you’re welcome to arrive to Whitehorse anytime ahead of our pre-trip meeting & dinner at 7:00 PM.
+Today is a dedicated travel day.
+You’re welcome to arrive in Whitehorse anytime ahead of our pre-trip meeting and dinner at 7 PM.
 Please plan to meet your Trip Leader and the rest of the group in the lobby of the Raven Inn.

 Day 2

-From Whitehorse we head north on the Alaska Highway to Haines Junction and then west along the Haines Road to the Dalton Post turn off.
-Along the way we must stop at the U.S. Customs & Border Protection check point where each traveler is required to register with border control.
+From Whitehorse, we head north on the Alaska Highway.
+Along the way, we must stop at the U.S. Customs & Border Protection checkpoint where each traveler is required to register with border control.
 For this reason, you must have your passport with you (and visa, if required for non-U.S. citizens).
-From there we head to the put-in at Dalton Post (elevation 2000 ft).
+From there we head to the put-in at Dalton Post (elevation 2,000 ft).
 In all, the drive takes all of our morning, about five hours total.

 Dalton Post is an old abandoned trading post where we’ll meet the other guides and have lunch, then load the rafts and leave civilization behind us.